 ZERO TO THREE Policy Center state updates

 Kentucky is engaged in cross-system collaboration to meet the needs of young children with substance-abusing parents involved with the child welfare system.
 The Kentucky Sobriety Treatment and Recovery Team (START) program uses an intensive intervention model that integrates addiction services, family preservation, community partnerships, and best practices in child welfare and substance abuse treatment.
-The program aims to reduce recurrence of child abuse and neglect, improve substance abuse treatment rates, build protective parenting capacities, and increase the county’s and state’s capacity to address co-occurring substance abuse and child maltreatment.
-It was adapted from the START model developed in Cleveland, Ohio.
+The program aims to reduce recurrence of child abuse and neglect, improve substance abuse disorder (SUD) treatment rates, build protective parenting capacities, and increase the county’s and state’s capacity to address co-occurring substance abuse and child maltreatment.
+It was adapted in 2006 from the START model developed in Cleveland, Ohio.

 START pairs specially trained child protective service (CPS) workers with family mentors, who have at least three years of sobriety and previous involvement with CPS, to work with families.
 The program also partners with substance abuse treatment providers to ensure START participants have quick access to intensive treatment.
 Decision-making is shared among all team members, including the family and court.

 START is currently being implemented in two urban and one rural Appalachian site.
 The program is directed and funded by the state CPS department (the Kentucky Department for Community Based Services) in partnership with the state behavioral health office that oversees contracts with local treatment providers (the Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities).Eligibility varies slightly based on the community’s needs: one site serves families with substance-exposed newborns, two serve families with at least one child under three, and one serves families with children under six.